whyayen/Simulate-Air-Cleaner-and-using-AWS-IoT/README.md

 7.9.
 Copy the **deviceON.js** code and paste it to the Lambda code field, then save.

 7.10.
-Remember to change your endpoint.
+Remember to change your endpoint and click save.

 ![15.png](/images/15.png)